yessky/selector/README.md

 ## Features
 	compatibility - all major browsers ie6+/chrome/firefox/opera/safari.

-	light - 16kb minified, only 5.0kB minified and gzipped.
+	light - 20kb minified, only 5.0kB minified and gzipped.

-	super fast - pre-compile selector to a query function.
+	super fast - pre-compile selector to a query function or xpath expression.

 	reliable - not cache result